fredbradley/topdesk/README.md

 ```
 ## Set up
 Ensure you understand the TOPdesk API configuration and your TOPdesk environment is set up to use the API.
 More details can be found at [developers.topdesk.com](https://developers.topdesk.com/tutorial.html#:~:text=To%20create%20an%20Application%20password,in%20the%20Application%20passwords%20block.&text=In%20addition%20to%20a%20name,be%20set%20for%20the%20password.).

-### Without Laravel
-It is my intention to release this as a framework agnostic package.
-But at the moment, it is only availabel for Laravel.
-Please submit a pull request if you fancy helping out!

-### With Laravel

 Add three variables to your `.env` file
 ``` txt